spectrochempy/spectrochempy/docs/userguide/reference/faq.rst

 it will be that directory.

-In principle you should not need to access files in this directory, but if you wants to do it, you can use one of these solutions :
+In principle you should not need to access files in this directory, but if you want to do it, you can use one of these solutions :

-On Mac OSX system you access to this file by typing in the terminal:
+On Mac OSX system, you access to this file by typing in the terminal:

 .. sourcecode:: bash